Why Do French Colleagues Switch to English When You Speak French?

 What if I’m a complete beginner?

 Beginners are welcome.
 In fact, starting with phonetic ear training means you build correct pronunciation from day one, rather than spending years reinforcing bad habits that a conventional course would give you.
-Professionals who arrive as beginners typically leave after two weeks able to hold basic professional conversations with correct pronunciation—a foundation their French colleagues will take seriously from the start.
+Professionals who arrive as beginners typically leave after two weeks able to hold basic professional conversations with correct pronunciation, a foundation their French colleagues will take seriously from the start.

 Where do I stay during the programme?

 You stay at the school itself, in Kerfiac, Brittany, France.
 Accommodation and home-cooked meals are included.
-This residential format is central to the method—you are immersed in French from breakfast to dinner, practising the language in natural contexts that reinforce what you learn in your one-on-one sessions with Bernard.
+This residential format is central to the method.
+You are immersed in French from breakfast to dinner, practising the language in natural contexts that reinforce what you learn in your one-on-one sessions with Bernard.

 Talk to Bernard